EIN (Employer Identification Number)

 That is, even if the LLC:

-One way to ensure that the The effective address of your LLC is located outside of Spain is to formally delegate your management in an external and professional figure: the managerA professional manager is a American legal entity that:
+One way to ensure that the effective address of your LLC resides outside of Spain is to formally delegate his management in an external and professional figure: the managerA professional manager is a American legal entity that:

-Delegating effective management to a professional manager is a key measure to strengthen the validity of your LLC operating outside of Spain for tax purposes.
-For legal and documentary purposes, your LLC is transparently managed from the US.
+Delegating effective management to a professional manager is key to strengthening the validity of your LLC. operates outside of Spain For tax purposes.
+From a legal and documentary perspective, your LLC is transparently managed from the U.S.

-As managers of your LLC, we take care of the administrative and operational management of your company from the USA, ensuring its legal and tax compliance in that jurisdiction.
-This service is designed to offer you peace of mind and efficiency, allowing you to focus on the strategic growth of your business.
+As managers of your LLC, we assume the administrative and operational management of your company directly from the USA, guaranteeing its legal and tax compliance in that jurisdiction.
+Our goal is to offer you tranquillity and efficiency, so you can focus on what really matters: the strategic growth of your business 🚀.

 🛠️ Creation and maintenance of the LLC

-We take care of setting up your LLC, processing your EIN, and ensuring you comply with all required legal and corporate obligations in the U.S.
+We take care of setting up your LLC, processing your EIN, and ensuring it complies with all legal and corporate obligations required in the U.S.

 📋 Operational Management and Compliance in the U.S.

-We oversee the legal and tax status of the entity, keeping records up-to-date and processing the necessary forms.
-We handle annual returns with the IRS (Form 5472, 1120), FinCEN, and BEA (BE-13, if applicable), as well as renewing the registered agent and any other federal or state requirements.
+We oversee the legal and tax status of the entity, maintaining up-to-date records and processing the necessary forms.
+We file annual returns with the IRS (Forms 5472 and 1120), FinCEN, and BEA (BE-13, if applicable), and manage the renewal of the registered agent, as well as any other federal or state requirements.

 🤝 Support and Coordination

-We offer ongoing support to resolve questions and coordinate procedures, assisting you with any requirements or processes that arise.
+We offer ongoing support to resolve questions, coordinate procedures, and assist you with any requirements or processes that arise.

 💬 Communication and ongoing support

-We are available to answer questions, coordinate arrangements, and assist you with any request or inspection.
+We are available to answer questions, coordinate procedures, and assist you with inspections or official requests.

 🎯 Commitment to Management and Compliance

-We are committed to managing your LLC in a legal, efficient and transparent, acting on your behalf to ensure that your company operates with solidity and compliant with US regulations.
+We are committed to managing your LLC in a legal, efficient and transparent, acting on your behalf to ensure that your business operates with solidity and compliant with US regulations.

 He Agreement An LLC (LLC) is the fundamental internal document that governs the operation and management of your LLC.
-Although its formalization is not mandatory in many US states, its proper drafting is essential to establish a solid structure, define roles, and ensure the legal security of your global business. 🔥
+Although it's not mandatory in many U.S. states, drafting it correctly is key to establishing a solid structure, defining roles, and ensuring the legal security of your global business.

 What is OA for?

-✅ The rules of operation of the LLC.
-It defines how decisions are made, profits are distributed and the company is managed.
+Operating rules: how decisions are made, profits are distributed, and the company is managed.

-✅ That the effective management of the company is in the USA.
-This is key to prevent the Treasury from considering the LLC as a tax resident in Spain.
+Effective address in the USA: key to preventing the Treasury from considering the LLC a tax resident in Spain.

-✅ The protection of limited liability.
-Ensures that the company's debts and obligations do not affect the owner's personal assets.
+Limited liability protection: The company's debts and obligations do not affect personal assets.

 Your LLC's OA if you use a US manager.